ken00535/dao/readme.md

 # dao

-The package provides some functions that can help you handle slice easily.
+The package provides some functional programming style tools that can help you handle slice easily.

+It is inspired by lodash[https://lodash.com/]

 ## Install